griMarina/Online_store_php/README.md

 ## Setup
 * Download and unzip Online_store_php
-* Choose folder public as document root (to run the application I use MAMP).
+* Choose folder public as document root (to run the website I use MAMP).
 * Open http://localhost:8888

 ## Login details